Shrubs (American band): History

 “Shrubs' first album of new material since 1996 could have been recorded in 1966 or 1976 and not clashed with the landscaping, so timeless is Shrubs' proto-garage-punk sound.
 Unvarnished, unpretentious and utterly unsuited to cross-media synergy, Misfits And Dreamers stands fat and hairy against the oppressive onslaught of hyper-marketed mannequins.
 Viva Shrubs!”

 In June 2007, Shrubs were invited to perform at the memorial concert for folk legend John Herald at the Colony Cafe in Woodstock which also featured Levon Helm, Amy Helm and Larry Campbell.

 Shrubs were invited by The Feelies to open their reunion shows in 2008 and 2009 at The Bowery Ballroom (NYC), Music Hall of Williamsburg (Brooklyn), and 9:30 Club (Washington DC).
 They have also appeared with Wake Ooloo, Pete Seeger and Gandalf Murphy and the Slambovian Circus of Dreams.

 The group appeared live on WFMU’s Three Chord Monte program in November 2008.

 A cover version of Bevis Frond’s Through The Hedge was recorded that day and appears on a 2010 tribute CD entitled "Are You Sitting Comfortably?".

 In 2009, Shrubs recorded a new CD Forgotten How To Fall at Glenn Mercer's studio.
 Mercer co-produced, recorded, mixed and sequenced the record.
 He also contributed guitar, percussion and keyboards.
 Erik Wrobel has once again contributed the cover art.
 On October 24, 2009, the band celebrated its release at the Tuscan Cafe in Warwick NY with special guests Glenn Mercer and Dave Weckerman of The Feelies.

 Joe Wawrzyniak, reviewing the CD for Jersey Beat, said this: "Representing pop-rock at its most infectiously bubbly, catchy, and upbeat, this album makes a sweet and strong impression just like a bright sparkling beam of sunshine piercing through some storm clouds in an otherwise gloomy sky."

 Writing for the Chrongram, Jeremy Schwartz says of Forgotten How To Fall: "The 15 tracks cover a diversity of sound within the garage/psych-pop idiom.
 Part of the charm of the record is its unpretentious, everyman-rocking-out vibe, which, come to think of it, is one of the subtle pleasures of the original mid ’60s wave of amateurish garage punk."

+In 2018, Jay LoRubbio, founding member and guitarist, passed.
+The band ceased performances and recording.

+In early 2026, encouraged by Glenn Mercer, surviving member Torsello and Takleszyn along with Mercer recorded two Shrubs songs that were started but never finished when the band stopped.
+"Let's Go" is a Torsello composition and "Lou's Place" is a LoRubbio song written in tribute to Lou Reed.
+The newly recorded songs were completed in tribute to LoRubbio.
+The competed songs were sent to DJ Joe Belock of WFMU who had been a long-time supporter of the band.
+He played "Let's Go" and Tony B from FABCOM!
+Records heard the radio show.
+He offered to release the two new songs and 21 others recorded on Belock's Three Chord Monte program in 2008 and 2011.
+On June 19, 2026, "Rising" was released.